20 Things You're Going to Forget (But Shouldn't) to Pack

 Again – I’ve been on tours with people who brought their American adapters thinking they would function abroad.

-You can always rent them at the front desk, but if you have your own – it’s one less thing you’ll have to remember at check out.
+You can always try to rent them at the front desk, but if you have your own – it’s one less thing you’ll have to remember at check out.

 16. A Travel Towel